w3c/ColorWeb-CG/hdr_html_canvas_element.md

   }
 ```

-See the below discussion of the display of floating point color values for more details.
+See below for more details on the display of floating point color values.

 ### Querying screen wide color gamut parameters